Reverse Mortgage Information and FAQ’s

 Do I or my heirs have to sell the property to repay the loan?

 No, repayment can be accomplished by refinancing the existing reverse mortgage loan.
 The choice is your heirs to make.
 If the heirs sell the property and the proceeds exceed the amount of the home, they keep the difference!
 For cases where the proceeds are not sufficient to pay off the loan, then the bank absorbs the difference and will be reimbursed by HUD / FHA.
-However, if the heirs choose to keep the property, they will have to refinance the existing mortgage balance.
+However, if the heirs choose to keep the property, they will have to pay off the existing mortgage balance by refinancing or other available means.

 Since we are specialists and only work with reverse mortgages, we are happy to discuss many of the heir’s options and give them names of quality Realtors or Conventional Mortgage Loan Officers who can assist them or give them further information.